 Full-time counselors are available to discuss academic, personal and career questions or problems and to aid students in making decisions and resolving problems.
-The counseling staff is located in the Counseling Center, room 234, near the main student lounge.
-Students are encouraged to meet the counseling staff and utilize the services whenever the need arises.
-Also, each student is assigned a faculty advisor.
+Students are encouraged to use the services whenever they feel the need to.
+In addition to counselors, instructors post regular office hours in order to meet with students.
+Also, each student is assigned a faculty advisor for additional counseling.